icodestuff/action-app-cordova/README.md

 ## Getting Started
 * Download and install node.js, assure npm is working
 * Download and install Android Studio, setup an emulator, create a Hello World application and deploy to the emulator and your phone.
+* If running the windows version, download, install Visual Studio and the related Xamarin / Cordova tools

 * Clone / download this repo and load it up
-* Assure you have Visual Code or similar
+* Assure you have Visual Studio Code or similar web IDE with GIT and Terminal capacity (just use VSCode)

-* Open the base directory in the console / command prompt
+* Open the base directory in the console / command prompt / termINAL

 To run on a webpage .. at the console type this ...
 - npm install